Bachelor of Music

 - Completion of a senior capstone experience.
 There are three categories from which to choose: recital (MUS 798 or 799); student teaching; and paper/project (MUS 485).
 Students may choose more than one of these options.
 Students who plan to complete MUS 485 as their capstone must submit a description of the proposed project for departmental approval by October 1 of their senior year.

 - One of the following majors:

-Major in Music Performance (separate three-letter code for each instrument).
-Students who intend to major in performance must audition before the Department of Music by the second semester of their sophomore year.
+Major in Music Performance Students who intend to major in performance must audition before the Department of Music by the second semester of their sophomore year.